-Editor’s note: This article appears in the Spring issue of Stetson University Magazine, now available online.
+Editor’s note: This article appeared in the Spring issue of Stetson University Magazine, available online.

 “You can’t depend on your eyes when your imagination is out of focus.” — Mark Twain

 My first visit to Hannibal, Missouri, was vicarious, made through the pages of The Adventures of Tom Sawyer in the fourth grade.

 What I didn’t know at the time was that Mark Twain’s real name was Sam Clemens, and he had based the book on actual settings, events and people from his childhood in Hannibal, where he lived from the age of 4 to 17.